 11 AM ET – 12 PM ET

-Portfolio Overwriting: Covered Call Writing Our Buy-And-Hold
+Portfolio Overwriting: Covered Call Writing Our Buy-And-Hold Stocks

 Increasing profits and avoiding tax issues

 Our buy-and-hold portfolios in non-sheltered accounts are generating 8% – 10% per year.
 Can we increase these yields by selling stock options while, at the same time, dramatically decreasing the probability of our shares being sold to avoid potential tax implications?
-The answer is a resounding “yes”. is a strategy that can benefit millions of investors seeking to enhance portfolio returns using a low-risk covered call writing-like strategy.
+The answer is a resounding “yes”.
+Portfolio Overwriting is a strategy that can benefit millions of investors seeking to enhance portfolio returns using a low-risk covered call writing-like strategy.

 Registration link to follow.